makhavne/pdsnd_github/README.md

 3. Trip duration
 4. User info

 User is also given an option to view filtered raw data 5 rows at a time :+1:

 ### Files used
-* bikeshare.py
+* bikeshare.py - main script file to run
-* chicago.csv
+* chicago.csv - raw data, excluded from version control
-* new_york_city.csv
+* new_york_city.csv - raw data, excluded from version control
-* washington.csv
+* washington.csv - raw data, excluded from version control

 ### Credits
 1. Udacity Nanodegree course